 Mark Attwood was born in 1966 and grew up in the Eastern suburbs of Johannesburg.
 His father, Bruce Attwood was a printer and ran a commercial printing business which gravitated towards the art world and focused on printing books, invitations and offset lithographs for artists.
 He worked with among others, Walter Battiss, Norman Catherine and Guiseppe Cattaneo.

-In 1997 Mark Attwood’s partner Tamar Mason, gave birth to their first child, Simon.
+In 1997, Mark Attwood’s partner, Tamar Mason gave birth to their first child, Simon.
 As Simon grew and started toddling about Mark and Tamar grew increasingly worried about the prospect of him growing up in the malls of Johannesburg.
-When their daughter, Maru arrived in 2000 it was decided that it was time to move out of Johannesburg.
-In 2003 The Artists’ Press was able to move to a beautiful purpose built studio in a rural area of Mpumalanga, where Mark could pursue a greener lifestyle and offer artists an even better space to work in.
+When their daughter, Maru arrived in 2000 it was time to move out of Johannesburg.
+In 2002 The Artists’ Press was able to move to a beautiful purpose built studio in a rural area of Mpumalanga, where Mark could pursue a greener lifestyle and offer artists an even better space to work in.
 Each year the studio grows stronger as does Attwood’s commitment to living sustainably.
-Every now and then he has to pinch himself to see if it is all really there.
-To follow what has been happening in the studio and in Mark’s life please go to our facebook page and our newsletters.

 Who are we?
 Jacky Tsila

 Mark Attwood Trained at the Tamarind Institute (USA).